Ogema, Saskatchewan: Deep South Pioneer Museum

 The town of Ogema has been known as a place of heritage since the establishment of the Deep South Pioneer Museum in 1977.
 Residents wanted a safe place to store and present their heritage valuables, so volunteers worked to restore them until they were ready for display.
 At first, the museum buildings were spread over five acres of land, which soon became too small, so another five acres were purchased.
-The Deep South Pioneer Museum opened to the public on July 12, 1980, in correlation with Saskatchewan's 75th birthday.
+The Deep South Pioneer Museum opened to the public on July 12, 1980, in correlation with Saskatchewan's 75th anniversary.
 The museum maintains over 30 buildings, many of which were moved from Main Street and areas surrounding Ogema.
 Each building holds artifacts to take visitors on a tour of pioneer living, especially in terms of agriculture: The museum houses over 150 pieces of old farm equipment.
 The buildings include a drug store, an Anglican church, and homes.